Soul Mirror

 Equinoxes – Moments of Balance

-Connecting with Nature and the Spirits
+Connection with Nature and Spirits

-Festivals and offerings
+Festivals and Offerings

 Conclusion

-The solstices e equinoxes play a fundamental role in various cultures around the world, representing more than just seasonal changes.
-These events mark points of transition and renewal, where ancient peoples, in their deep connection with nature, found in the cycles of the Sun and Earth a source of spiritual guidance and balance.
+The solstices and equinoxes play a fundamental role in various cultures around the world, representing more than just seasonal changes.
+These events mark points of transition and renewal, where ancient peoples, in their deep connection with nature, found in the cycles of the Sun and the Earth a source of spiritual guidance and balance.